 1. Are you currently pregnant?

-2. Are your children under a current court order?
+2. Are your children under a current child support order?

 3. Have you had a child with anyone else during the marriage?

 The party answers yes to one of these and is quickly informed that their pleadings are incorrect or that they have not followed proper procedure.
 Clueless to the failings in their pleadings (because the judge won’t tell you what to fix) the party then leaves the courtroom only to call an attorney, try again until they get it right or do nothing until their case is inevitably dismissed.

 I ran into such a person today in the Family Law Center.
 She approached me in the hallway and asked an all too familiar question when wearing a suit in a downtown courthouse, “are you a lawyer”?
 We talked briefly and I found out that she had just been through what I described above and answered the third question “Yes”.
 I began telling her what was wrong and how to fix it when I realized that what I was telling her was quite complex.